101 Tips for the Parents of Boys with Autism by Ken Siri (2015).

 42% Enzymes might be helpful in other ways for those with autism.
 Keeping the gut free of undigested material prevents putrefaction that might lead to pathogenic bacterial blooms and yeast problems.
 Give probiotics and prebiotics after a meal to maximize absorption, as stomach acid is then otherwise engaged.

 40%/1001 “Neuroglial Activation and Neuroinflammation in the Brain of Patients with Autism.”
 Dianna Vargas documented that autistic individuals have inflammation in the brain.
 This was one of the first studies to show this, because the inflammation doesn’t show up in MRIs or CAT scans, but it does show up on biopsies of the brain.
 Much information can be gathered on the PubMed website.
-Also, it should be understood that this Vargas study was performed on the brains of individuals with autism who had passed on (ie. brain biopsies of deceased individuals with autism).
+Also, it should be understood that this Vargas study was performed on the brains of individuals with autism who had passed on (i.e.. brain biopsies of deceased individuals with autism).

-In searching out this article, the Abstract tells us –Autism is a neurodevelopmental disorder characterized by impaired communication and social interaction and may be accompanied by mental retardation and epilepsy.
+Vargas, D. L., Nascimbene, C., et al. (2005) tell us, Autism is a neurodevelopmental disorder characterized by impaired communication and social interaction and may be accompanied by mental retardation and epilepsy.
 Its cause remains unknown, despite evidence that genetic, environmental, and immunological factors may play a role in its pathogenesis.
 To investigate possible causes, we studied brain tissue, using that brain tissue from the cerebellum, midfrontal, and cingulate gyrus obtained at autopsy from 11 patients with autism.
 The article goes on to say what author Ken Siri reports, including data from Vargas.

 32%/100 Experience has shown that most people on the autism spectrum will benefit from a diet that is strictly free of gluten and dairy; therefore, the removal of these should be considered the foundation for dietary interventions.
 Additional changes are almost always needed for optimum improvement, but one size does not fit all.
 Every parent’s goal is to find the ideal foods that will provide maximum benefit without being unnecessarily restrictive.